Salmon Sashimi, Soy and Orange Salad

 This sashimi salad is a serious showstopper.
-Colourful and fresh with a beautiful citrus and soy dressing.
+Colourful, nutritious and fresh with a beautiful citrus and soy dressing.

 1 tablespoon soy sauce (we love Lee Kum Kee)